LiangliangNan/Easy3D/ReadMe.md

 Easy3D is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License or (at your option) any later version.
-The full text of the license can be found in the accompanying LICENSE file.
+The full text of the license can be found in the accompanying 'License' file.

 ---

-Should you have any questions, comments, or suggestions, please contact me at: liangliang.nan@gmail.com
+Should you have any questions, comments, or suggestions, please contact me at liangliang.nan@gmail.com

 **_Liangliang Nan_**